 Military Diet Plan Grocery Shopping List

 There is no need to count calories while you are at the grocery store.
-As long as you choose foods that are nutritious, low in calories and high in fiber and protein, you will find it much easier to eat less often without getting too hungry throughout the day.
+As long as you choose foods that are nutritious: low in calories, high in fiber, healthy fats, and protein, you will find it much easier to eat less often without getting too hungry throughout the day.

 You will primarily buy a variety of fruits, vegetables and minimally processed meat products.
 You will also choose some dairy products and a few snack foods like peanut butter and other dips for your “off” days.

 If you are only trying this diet for one week, you can very easily do all of your shopping for the week prior to your military diet week without having to worry about shopping for multiple weeks in a row.
 We recommend you shop for one week, try out the military diet plan and see how you do before committing to multiple weeks – and weeks’ worth of food – in a row.

 Here are some of the best foods you can buy to make your military diet review a successful experience.